remyxai/FFMPerative/README.md

 ## Devilishly Simple Video Processing

 Large Language Models (LLMs) with Tools can perform complex tasks from natural language prompts.
-Based on HuggingFace's Agents & Tools, our agent is equipped with a suite of tools for common video processing workflows like:
+Based on HuggingFace's Agents & Tools, our agent is equipped with tools for common video processing workflows like:

 * Get Video Metadata
 * Speed Up Video by X
-* Extract Frame at Frame Number
+* Extract Image at Frame Number
 * Make a Video from a Directory of Images
 * Resize, Flip, Crop, Compress Video/GIF
 * Adjust Audio Levels, Background Noise removal
+* Render Picture-in-Picture
 * Split Video by scene
-* Picture-in-Picture

 ## Prerequisites

-Some tools use additional options of a [special build](https://johnvansickle.com/ffmpeg/) of FFmpeg.
+Some tools require additional options of a [special build](https://johnvansickle.com/ffmpeg/) of FFmpeg.

 ```bash
 mkdir ffmpeg